-Nield5 considers the high-lift design process for low-speed applications, highlighting the importance of modern CFD methods which are able to provide predictions of aerodynamic performance at flight Reynolds numbers.
-The quantitative accuracy of these CFD methods is very dependent upon the validity of the engineering turbulence models used to approximate the physics in the governing mean-flow equations.
-The development and application of CFD methods to transonic, high-lift flow conditions has received much less attention than the low-speed, take-off and landing flight regime.
-Inviscid-flow methods for two-element aerofoil configurations were developed in the mid 1970s, with Caughey6 using the transonic small-disturbance equations for example.
-Grossman and Melnik7 and Arlinger8 solved the full-potential equation, using conformal mapping techniques to transform the flow around a twoelement aerofoil into the annular region between two concentric circles.
-Rosch and Klevenhusen9 developed a method applicable to more general multi-element aerofoil geometries by using computational grids consisting of the streamlines and equi-potential lines of the incompressible flow-field around the geometry.
-Initial attempts to develop viscous flow methods involved the coupling of boundary-layer methods to the inviscid flow solvers; see Grossman and Volpe10, Leicher11 and Rosch and Klevenhusen9.
+The development and application of computational methods to transonic, high-lift flow conditions has received much less attention that the low-speed, take-off and landing flight regime.
+Inviscid flow methods for two-element aerofoil configurations were developed in the mid 1970s, with Caughey5 using the transonic small-disturbance equations for example.
+Grossman and Melnik6 and Arlinger7 solved the full-potential equation, using conformal mapping techniques to transform the flow around a two-element aerofoil into the annular region between two concentric circles.
+Rosch and Klevenhusen8 developed a method applicable to more than two geometry elements by using computational grids consisting of the streamlines and equi-potential lines of the incompressible flow-field around the geometry.
+Initial attempts to develop viscous flow methods involved the coupling of boundary-layer methods to the inviscid flow solvers; see Grossman and Volpe9, Leicher10 and Rosch and Klevenhusen8.
 Such viscous/inviscid coupled methods tend to break down with the onset of flow separation, limiting their practical use in the design process.
-The use of modern CFD methods, based around solutions of the Reynolds-averaged Navier-Stokes equations, provide a more practical basis for a highlift analysis method.
-Rumsey and Ying12 review methods developed for application to low-speed, high-lift flows, the majority of the methods being based on structured-grid formulations and employing the turbulent-viscosity approach to model the Reynolds stresses appearing in the mean-flow equations.
-Stolcis and Johnston13 describe the initial application of an unstructured-grid, Navier-Stokes flow solver and the k-ɛ turbulence model to an aerofoil equipped with a trailing-edge flap at transonic flow conditions.
+The use of modern CFD methods, based around solutions of the Reynolds-averaged Navier-Stokes equations, provide a more practical basis for a high-lift analysis method.
+Rumsey and Ying11 review methods developed for application to low-speed, high-lift flows, the majority of the methods being based on structured-grid formulations and employing the turbulent-viscosity approach to model the Revnolds stresses appearing in the meanflow equations.
+Stolcis and Johnston12 describe the initial application of an unstructured-grid, Navier-Stokes flow solver and the k-ɛ turbulence model to an aerofoil equipped with a trailing-edge flap at transonic flow conditions.